ddxgz/swift-restapi/README.md

 - Verify if the request if ok, such as if the file exists when get, or the path2file is a fold
 - set the temp_key expires time based on the size of target file
+- handling large files
+- deal with when file with prefix dir upload to swift without pseudo fold created, need to create a pseudo first.
+This is not a problem when used by android client
+- report keystone add_user_role bug

 BUG
 ---------------